jlauinger/master-of-science/code/writings/unsafe-vulnerabilities-2-code-flow-redirection.md

-# Exploitation Exercise with Goland unsafe.Pointer: Code Flow Redirection (Part 2)
+# Exploitation Exercise with Go unsafe.Pointer: Code Flow Redirection (Part 2)

 In this second part, we will evolve from reading memory to redirecting the code flow.
 This means we will be controlling what is being executed.